isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/copy-placement-tool.md

 STEP 2:  Set preferences in the modal window

 [ ![Set modal](assets/set-modal1.png)](assets/set-modal1.png)

-**Things to keep in mind:**
+>[!NOTE]
+>

-* No 3rd party pixels on any attached ads or on placement will be carried over if you are copying a placement to a new campaign.
+>* No third-party pixels on any attached ads or placement are carried over if you are copying a placement to a new campaign.
-* It is not currently available for BrandPoint GRP mode placements.
+>* This feature isn't available for BrandPoint GRP mode placements.
-* Nielsen pixels will only be applied to the new placement if Nielsen is enabled on the destination campaign
+>* Nielsen pixels are applied to the new placement only if Nielsen is enabled on the destination campaign.
-* Custom ad weighting of ads are not attached
+>* Custom weighting of ads are not attached.
-* Custom ad scheduling of placement flight dates are changed
+>* Custom ad scheduling of placement flight dates are changed.